 Springy.js & Sigma.js

 Two interesting libraries that come apart from others.
 They are used for very specific tasks such as network visualizations and dynamic network exploration.
-If you need to show complex interconnecting system or puzzle out a corporate structure – one of this libraries can do the trick.
+If you need to show complex interconnecting system or puzzle out a corporate structure – one of these libraries can do the trick.

 Springy.js is a library that relies on an algorithm to create force-directed graphs, resulting in nodes reacting in a spring-like manner on the web page.
 In other words, it allows for graph manipulation and calculates a graph’s layout to display it optimally on the page.
 Sigma.js, on the other hand, is better in complex tasks such as build highly advanced line graphs.

-So, here you have best libraries for effective data visualization.
+So, here you have the best libraries for effective data visualization.
 They can be used both for internal use of your data experts or in order to create an impressive presentation for clients.
 In addition, most of the toolkits mentioned above boast good interactive capabilities which can be a great advantage in cases when you need to make an adjustable report.

 For sure, a complex visualization may require from you to have a professional coder on your side.
 If you’ll ever need to develop a smooth and classy visualization for your dataset – feel free to contact us, we adore playing with chart and graphs.